You can use the search operators AND, OR and NOT to combine search terms. These are the most commonly known and used boolean operators.

 In EBSCO under 'Page options' we can change the results per page to 50

-In case of a lot of results, it is also often useful to rerun the search, using a different search location (change the ‘Searched in’ or ‘Select a field’ option to the right of the search boxes to Abstract or Subject or even to title).
+Search Fields: In case of a lot of results, it is also often useful to rerun the search, - change the 'Select a field' opposite the search boxes to Abstract or Subject or even to a 'Title' search).
 It is also possible to limit your search to a particular journal.

 Note: This strategy will increase search specificity but you may also miss out on relevant results.